Khaoklong51/av1-scd/README.md

                         Downscale factor for pyscene detect method, can be either auto or number(int).
 To disable set this to 1.
 Default is auto.

 vapoursynth:
-  extra option for vapousynth to perform vsxvid scene detection method
+  extra option for vapousynth to perform vs-xvid scene detection method

   --vs-source {bestsource,ffms2,lsmash}
                         Source method for vapoursynth.
 Default is ffms2.